clauudus/lithography_sim/README.md

 I also would like to implement a graphic interface to make it more easy to use.

-Feel free to use this for your own projects but keep in mind I'm still a student and this is my first personal project and I'm very new at the semicons world :)
+Feel free to use this for your own projects but keep in mind I'm still a student and this is my first personal project and I'm very new at the semicons world and, to be fair, I'm also pretty new at coding :)

 Clàudia Pàmies, UAB
 2024